 With that said, in general, there are certain excellent habits to develop:

 1. Reading: In general, block 1 hour per day just for reading.
 I recommend reading non-fiction more than fiction.
 With only 1 hour a day, you should easily be able to read one book per 2 weeks, which is ~26 books a year.

-2. Exercise: Spend 1 hour per day at the gym – minimum.
+2. Exercising: Spend 1 hour per day at the gym – minimum.

 3. Research: Learn about something new every day.
 Pick a topic and read 1 article relating to it every day – for a week.
 Every week, you’re learning something new.
 This helps broaden your horizons and keeps you an interesting person to talk to.

 4. Dietary Supplements: I recommend taking ~1g cod liver oil per day.
 It’s anti-inflammatory and is an excellent source of vitamin D (improves mood and hormones).
 It can help prevent you from getting arthritis later in life.
 Supplement with B-12 if you are a vegetarian.
 (Medical Disclaimer)

 And some other pointers:

 1. Alcohol and Drugs: Although I don’t use either, alcohol can be used socially in moderate quantities (learn to have fun and socialize sober though).
 There is research saying certain drugs might also be beneficial for the brain.
-With that said, I’ve never used drugs, so if you chose to go this route, proceed with caution.
+With that said, I’ve never used drugs, so if you choose to go this route, proceed with caution.
 Avoid addictive substances such as heroin and crack at all costs.

 2. Marriage: Unless you want to have children, marriages appear to be pointless in this day and age.
 If you are a man living in a western country, NEVER sign a formal marriage document.
 In the event of a divorce, you’ll lose half your assets, and you’ll end up paying alimony and child support.